FjjDessoyCaraballo/pipex/README.md

 personal function library

-These are my functions made during the libft project.
-They were made in accordance to 42Network rulebook of coding.
+These are my projects made during my studies in Hive Helsinki; they were made in accordance to 42Network rulebook of coding.